Distributed-AI/PipeTransformer/doc/pytorch_blog/PipeTransformer.md

 <strong>Training infrastructure.</strong> Assume the training infrastructure contains a GPU cluster that has $N$ GPU servers (i.e. nodes).
 Each node has $I$ GPUs.
 Our cluster is homogeneous, meaning that each GPU and server have the same hardware configuration.
 Each GPU's memory capacity is $M_\text{GPU}$.
 Servers are connected by a high bandwidth network interface such as InfiniBand interconnect.

 <strong>Pipeline parallelism.</strong> In each machine, we load a model $\mathcal{F}$ into a pipeline $\mathcal{P}$ which has $K$ partitions ($K$ also represents the pipeline length).
 The $k$th partition $p_k$ consists of consecutive layers.
 We assume each partition is handled by a single GPU device. $1 \leq K \leq I$, meaning that we can build multiple pipelines for multiple model replicas in a single machine.
-We assume all GPU devices in a pipeline belong to the same machine.
-Our pipeline is a synchronous pipeline, which does not involve stale gradients, and the number of micro-batches is $M$.
+We assume all GPU devices in a pipeline belonging to the same machine.
+Our pipeline is synchronous pipeline, which does not involve stale gradients, and the number of micro-batches is $M$.
 In the Linux OS, each pipeline is handled by a single process.
 We refer the reader to GPipe [10] for more details.

-<strong>Data parallelism.</strong> DDP is a cross-machine distributed data parallel process group within $R$ parallel workers.
+<strong>Data parallelism.</strong> DDP is a cross-machine distributed data-parallel process group within $R$ parallel workers.
 Each worker is a pipeline replica (a single process).
 The $r$th worker's index (ID) is rank $r$.
 For any two pipelines in DDP, they can belong to either the same GPU server or different GPU servers, and they can exchange gradients with the AllReduce algorithm.

 Under these settings, our goal is to accelerate training by leveraging freeze training, which does not require all layers to be trained throughout the duration of the training.
 Additionally, it may help save computation, communication, memory cost, and potentially prevent overfitting by consecutively freezing layers.
 However, these benefits can only be achieved by overcoming the four challenges of designing an adaptive freezing algorithm, dynamical pipeline re-partitioning, efficient resource reallocation, and cross-process caching, as discussed in the introduction.